mesb/mesb.github.io/_posts/2016-07-15-on-recursion-induction.md

 we used above is called *proof by recurrence*.
 Poincare had this to say about proof by recurrence a.k.a proof by induction:

-/The essential characteristic of reasoning by recurrence is that it contains, condensed, so to speak, in a single formula, an infinite number of syllogisms./
+*The essential characteristic of reasoning by recurrence is that it contains, condensed, so to speak, in a single formula, an infinite number of syllogisms.**

 To contrast this approach with that of the physicial sciences, we observe a similar flow of the monotony of the experiments, but a little further into the